Allu (gamer)

-Aleksi Jalli (born May 20, 1992), better known as allu, is a Finnish professional Counter-Strike 2 player for JANO.
-He previously played for Ninjas in Pyjamas and FaZe Clan as their AWPer.
+Aleksi Jalli (born May 20, 1992), better known as allu, is a Finnish professional Counter-Strike 2 coach for ENCE.
+He previously played for Ninjas in Pyjamas and FaZe Clan.
 He has also played for 3DMAX, mousesports (mouz), ENCE, Rats of the Year, Team Curse, RAIDERS, The Hawks, and Team WinFakt.

 Career

 Counter-Strike 1.6 Career

 Jalli started playing CS competitively in Finland's 1.6 scene.
 He attended some notable events such as DreamHack Winter 2009, DreamHack Winter 2010, and Copenhagen Games 2011, but he never had any notable results.

 2012/2013

 Jalli transitioned to Counter-Strike: Global Offensive successfully, and played for some low level Finnish teams.
 He eventually transitioned to ENCE, but at the time, the Finnish scene didn't have very much talent, and allu once again struggled to place.

 2014

 Jalli left ENCE in June, and later the organization dropped the rest of the CS:GO roster.
 Jalli joined mousesports in July 2014.
 At ESWC 2014 mouz finished 9 - 12th. mouz failed to qualify for the third CS:GO Major of 2014, DreamHack Winter 2014. mouz found very minor success at smaller LANs in 2014.